-The detector is configured with an array of 2 x 2 sensors, as shown in the following diagram:
+The detector is configured with an array of 2 x 3 sensors, as shown in the following diagram:

-The sensors are stitched within one pixel dimension; therefore a (optional) butting column is inserted in the image.
+The sensors are stitched within one pixel dimension.
+No butting columns are however inserted in the image.
+If required, this should be done in software after the image is acquired.

-• On position 1032 (counting from 0) a dummy column is inserted.
+- On position 1036 (counting from 0) - On position 2068.

-A butting row is also inserted in the image.
+A butting row is NOT inserted.
+If required, this should be done in software after the image is acquired.